How to draw sunflowers.

 Add a second layer of petals.

-Once you’ve gone all around the center of the flower with the first layer, add in another.
+Once you’ve gone all around the centre of the flower with the first layer, add in another.
 Rotate your petals so the second layer is offset from the first.
 With digital tools, you can use a shortcut to speed up this step.
-Make a copy of your first layer of petals, and then enlarge and rotate it.
+Make a copy of your first layer of petals and then enlarge and rotate it.
 Go back in to erase and clean up the layers to make sure everything is blended.
 Now, all your petals are in place.

 Image by Spencer Nugent